 GAHT® greenhouses for cannabis help supplement their own heating and cooling using the energy of the sun, and the soil underground.
-The result is a renewable climate control system that both heats and cools the greenhouse at a fraction of the cost of traditional HVAC.
+The result is a renewable climate control system that both offsets heating and cooling in the greenhouse, helping to save money on HVAC.

 How It Works

-GAHT™ systems provide energy-efficient climate control by using the mass of soil underground.
-Often called a ground to air heat exchanger or climate battery, GAHT™ systems serve four critical functions.
+GAHT® systems provide energy-efficient climate control to greenhouses by using the mass of soil underground.
+Often called a ground to air heat exchanger or climate battery, GAHT® greenhouses for cannabis serve four critical functions.

-At night or on cold days, the GAHT™ system circulates air through the soil again.
+At night or on cold days, the GAHT® system circulates air through the soil again.
 The warmer soil now heats the air.
 Warmer air is exhausted back into the greenhouse, providing low-cost, sustainable heating.
-When the greenhouse heats up during the day, the GAHT™ system draws the hot air from the greenhouse underground to create a fully self heating greenhouse.
+When the greenhouse heats up during the day, the GAHT® system draws the hot air from the greenhouse underground to create a fully self heating greenhouse.
 The cooler soil absorbs thermal energy from the air.
 The air is then exhausted back into the greenhouse cooler and drier.

-A GAHT™ system provides air circulation when outside temperatures are either too warm or too cold for standard ventilation by recirculating air (and heat) through the soil.
+A GAHT® system provides air circulation when outside temperatures are either too warm or too cold for standard ventilation by recirculating air (and heat) through the soil.

 Renewable Climate Control

-Because the source of heating is the sun, a GAHT™ system allows for the greenhouse to harness a natural greenhouse effect, storing heat in the soil for heating as it is needed.
+Because the source of heating is the sun, a GAHT® greenhouse for cannabis allows for the system to harness a natural ‘greenhouse effect’, storing heat in the soil for heating as it is needed.
 This creates a fully self heating greenhouse system.

-For commercial greenhouses, Ceres provides in-depth evaluation and engineering for your high-performance GAHT™ system.
+For commercial cannabis greenhouses, Ceres provides in-depth evaluation and engineering for your high-performance GAHT® system.

 - 1 hour initial design consultation to learn growing goals and greenhouse design

-- 2-3 Layouts of possible GAHT™ system configurations plus rough estimated pricing for each.
-Final layout depends on greenhouse configuration and floor plan.
+- 2-3 Layouts of possible GAHT® system configurations plus a rough estimated price for each.
+The final layout depends on the greenhouse configuration and floor plan.

 - Customized design and layout of best possible configuration

 - Finalized GAHT® greenhouse for cannabis plans for showing the design and pipe layout

 - Installation instructions